 Dr. Brown obtained her veterinary degree from Washington State University College of Veterinary Medicine in 2011, where she graduated in the top 10% of her class.
 After graduation, she completed a one year internship in equine medicine and surgery at the University of Queensland Equine Hospital in Gatton, Australia.
 She moved to Raton in the spring of 2013 to work under Dr. Mark Jansen at the Raton Animal Hospital.
 Dr. Brown had spent a lot of time in Raton growing up, as her grandparents, Martin and Carolyn Jones, had lived in Raton for many years.
 Dr. Brown then purchased the hospital effective January 1, 2014.
 Growing up on a ranch in New Mexico instilled in Dr. Brown a strong love and appreciation for all animals, but especially horses.
 Growing up she was an active member in 4-H, and she was a member of the NMSU equestrian team in college.
 She is a lifelong horsewoman, and enjoys training horses and trail riding with her husband in her free time.
 Kristi is a member of the American Association of Equine Practitioners, and her areas of special interest include equine lameness and surgery.

-Carina Gonzales, Reception
+Carina Gonzales, Assistant Manager

 Carina's love for animals started as a child when she could be found bringing home caterpillars in her pocket along with any other creatures she came into contact with that may need a home.
 Now as an adult, Carina has her own farm, consisting of her dog, cat, turtle, bird, rat, goat, and two ducks.
 In her spare time, Carina enjoys hiking, biking, fishing, and most other outdoor activities.
 Carina has grown to become an integral piece to the clinic, wearing numerous hats.
 Aside from running reception Carina is the first to offer a hand when needed by assisting the Veterinarian, filling in cleaning kennels, laying tile, or anything else that looks like an extra set of hands will be of help.
-We're lucky to have Carina and her drive and compassion at Raton Veterinary Hospital.
+We're lucky to have Carina, her drive and compassion at Raton Veterinary Hospital.